 The Animal Use Protocol Form contains sections that address occupational health and safety issues (including biosafety) and is reviewed by the institutional BSO.
-All PI's completing animal protocols must provide SDS and chemical, drug or biological questionnaire sheets for the BSO's reference.
+All PI's completing animal protocols must provide the Safety Data Sheet (SDS) and chemical, drug or biological questionnaire sheets for the BSO's reference, if applicable.